 - Guaranteed Benefit Income Protection

-A CGA provide for beneficiaries a guaranteed lifetime income (that can be immediate or deferred)
+A CGA provides for beneficiaries a guaranteed lifetime income (that can be immediate or deferred).

 - Charitable Benefit